aqibmemon01/aqibmemon01/README.md

 ### Hi there, I'm Abu Bakar [E-Portfolio][website] 👋

 ## I'm Student and Developer and Open Source Contributor!
-- 🔭 I’m currently working in Memon Garments!
+- 🔭 I’m Owner of Memon Garments!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects